markmandel/brute/README.md

 # Brute

-A simple and lightweight Entity Component System library for writing games with Clojure.
+A simple and lightweight Entity Component System library for writing games with Clojure or ClojureScript.

 ![Clojars Version](https://clojars.org/brute/latest-version.svg?v=2)